zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  cash a check” means to go into a bank with a piece of pape r called a “check,” give it to the person working at the bank, and in exchang e they give you back money.

 Charlize mentions how Pete forgot to cash this check two w eeks ago, and then asks him, “Remember that (do you remember)?”
 Pete says, “I didn’t forget.
 I was just a little wrapped up in work that week.”
 “To b e wrapped (wrapped) up in (something)” means to be very busy with something, to b e very involved in a certain task – a certain thing that you are doing.
-The word “wrap” has a couple of different meanings in English; take a look at the Lear ning Guide for some more information.
+The word “wrap” has a couple of different meanings in English; take a look at the Learning Guide for some more information.
 Pete says, “I’m not usually absentminded, you know.”
 “To be absentminded” (one word) means to be forgetful, to b e easily distracted, not to be able to remember things.
 There’s an old expression a bout the absentminded professor, the idea is that university professors are so busy w ith their intellectual tasks that they forget to do basic things like get their car  washed or buy food to make dinner.
 That would be an absentminded professor.

 Well, here Pete is saying that he is not absentminded.
 Actually, he says, “I’m not usually absentminded, you know.”
 Charlize says, “Right.”
 She says, “Right,” which would normally mean I agree with you, but when yo u say it a certain way it means the opposite: I don’t believe you, I don’t agree  with you.
 Often people will say, “Yeah, right,” that means I don’t believe you.
 So  Charlize says, “Right,” she doesn’t believe him, then asks him, “Do you want me to sen d you an email tomorrow morning to jog (jog) your memory?”
 “To jog  (someone’s) memory” means to remind someone of something, to help someone r emember something.
 If you are going out early tomorrow morning and you do n’t want to forget your lunch, you may put a little note on the door that says “b ring lunch.”
 That note will jog your memory; it will remind you of what you are sup posed to do.